hrbrtolvzjr/SQL_Project_Data_Job_Analysis/README.md

 **Tools for Enhanced Efficiency**
-- Emerging tools such as Jira, Looker, Flow, Zoom, Snowflake, and BigQuery are gaining prominence, indicating a growing emphasis on project management, data visualization, workflow automation, and cloud-based analytics platforms.
+- Emerging tools such as Jira, Looker, Flow, Zoom, Snowflake, and BigQuery are gaining prominence, indicating a growing emphasis on project management, data visualization, workflow kautomation, and cloud-based analytics platforms.
 Mastery of these tools not only streamlines processes but also enhances productivity and decision-making capabilities within organizations.

 **Enduring Relevance of Office Software Skills:**
 - Despite the technological advancements,